tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 Of course, I immediately had dropped a dime on Betty Lou.
 Turned out Betty Lou had been doing this since college.
 When all was said and done they put Betty Lou away in an institution for the criminally insane where she could knit as much as she wants and eat as much Lexapro as she wants.

 The city was grateful to me for helping them crack what they referred to as, "The Knitting Needle Killer," case.
 I asked them to keep my name out of it all and they told me that they would do their best as one of Betty Lou's victims had been the son of a prominent Afghani heroin trafficker.

-I didn't know what that had to do with me but when me looked like they've never smiled in their lives you just sort of go with the flow.
+I didn't know what that had to do with me but when men who looked like they've never cracked a smile in their entire lives give you a free pass you take it and say thanks.

 So, there you have it.
 Everything was swell again.
 I survived the horrors of 2023, Betty Lou was somewhere she could get the help she so desperately needed and well, there was plenty of sharp cheddar and comics in Madison, Wisconsin.